Will My Identity Be Made Public if I File a Sexual Abuse Lawsuit?

 Does My Name Go on the Case if I File for Sexual Abuse?

-The “name” of a court case is known as the caption.
-This caption usually consists of the plaintiff’s name – the party bringing the suit – then a “v.” for “versus,” then the defendant’s name.
-This name is how the case is referred to in court, in the news, and in general discussions, and it goes at the top of all documents filed with the court (typically alongside a case number).
-For example, in the famous case Brown vs. Board of Education, a parent named Oliver Brown (along with other parents) sued the Board of Education of Topeka, Kansas.
-While most court cases are not quite as famous as this, it is possible that a well-known person could end up on the defendant’s side of the caption for a sexual abuse case, and victims would be concerned about their name being attached to such a case in the news or in public.
+For example, in the famous case Brown v.
+Board of Education, a parent named Oliver Brown (along with other parents) sued the Board of Education of Topeka, Kansas.
+While most court cases are not quite as famous as this, a well-known person could end up on the defendant’s side of the caption for a sexual abuse case, and victims would be concerned about their name being attached to such a case in the news or in public.

 Fortunately, you can often petition the court to keep your name confidential.
-This would put some placeholder name or pseudonym at the top of the caption.
+This would put a placeholder name or pseudonym at the top of the caption.
 This is incredibly common in cases involving child victims, but adult victims of sensitive or personal things like sexual abuse can also seek to have their names kept private.

 When Can I File a Sexual Abuse Case Anonymously?